Rhonzkie/PhilRP/README.md

 # PhilRP
-Custom Rich Presence for Discord
+PhilRP is a modification for Discord for customizing your Discord Status